netcosports/MaterialShowcaseView/README.md

 NecoRepo

-Add the jitpack repo to your your project's build.gradle at the end of repositories [Why?](#why-jitpack)
+Add the netco repo to your your project's build.gradle at the end of repositories

 /build.gradle
 ```groovy